sxdDlmu/CTSPBS-band-selection-for-hyperspectral-target-detection/README.md

+This repo provides a Matlab implementation of paper “Constrained-Target Band Selection with Subspace Partition for Hyperspectral Target Detection,” IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (IEEE JSTARS), DOI: 10.1109/JSTARS.2021.3109455.

 This code is ONLY released for academic use.
 Please do not further distribute the code (including the download link), or put any of the code on the public website.